jcypret/hashid-rails/README.md

 #=> "yLA6m0oM"
 ```

-Additionally, the `to_param` method is overriden to use hashid instead of id.
+Additionally, the `to_param` method is overridden to use hashid instead of id.
 This means methods that take advantage of implicit ID will automatically work
 with hashids.